choose kind

 While participating in Strathcona County's Goosechase activities, only upload pictures of places and objects.
 Challenge responses should not include pictures of identifiable people.
 Photos and videos uploaded to complete a mission will be on the app and available to all participants to view.

-Personal information is collected under the authority of section 33(c) of the Freedom of Information and Protection of Privacy Act and will be used to manage and administer participation in events occurring between March 18, 2024, to March 31, 2024, including the management of the contest entry process and to award prize(s).
-We may also contact you regarding the photo(s) you have submitted.
-If you have questions regarding the collection, use or disclosure of this information, contact Manager of the Family Resource Network at 780-464-4044
+Personal information is collected under the authority of section 33(c) of theFreedom of Information and Protection of Privacy Act and will be used to manage and administer participation in Goosechase events, including the management and administration of the contest entry process and to award prize(s).
+Names of winning entries may be made public.
+If you have questions regarding the collection, use or disclosure of your information, contact Manager of the Child and Family Well-being at 780-464-4044.

 About Mental Health Capacity Building